 Data Associate (Remote, Contract)

-his one’s great if you’re good at focusing and don’t mind doing the same task over and over.
-Basically, you’ll watch short clips (about 15–20 seconds each) from Amazon warehouses to check if items were stored right.
+This one’s great if you’re good at focusing and don’t mind doing the same task over and over.
+Basically, you’ll watch short clips (about 15–20 seconds each) from Amazon warehouses to check if items were stored correctly.

 You don’t need a tech background – just sharp eyes and attention to detail.
 It’s a 6-month contract, fully remote, but you’ll need a quiet workspace.
 Amazon provides training, and you might have to visit the office once in a while for setup or meetings.